smgraywood/WeatherAppClone/README.md

-This is a copy based on a Youtube Tutorial from Dave Gray # WeatherAppClone
+This is an in progress project based on a Youtube Tutorial from Dave Gray # WeatherAppClone